reTHINK-project/dev-service-framework/docs/manuals/development-of-apps.md

 ### How to use Hyperties
+\* Here we can explain how hyperties are being used based on this example from PTIN: https://github.com/reTHINK-project/dev-service-framework/blob/develop/example/demo.js\*

 The usage of Hyperties is very simple and similar to the usage of any common Javascript library: